-As I’m sure you’re aware, an annuity buys you a retirement income for life.
+As I’m sure you’re aware, a lifetime annuity buys you a retirement income for life.
 You exchange your pot of retirement savings for a regular stream of income until you pass away.

 It’s one of the most secure ways to provide retirement income because it’s guaranteed and there’s no investment risk.
 This means you continue to get your pension no matter how the underlying investments perform.